twentyOne2x/attnmarkets-docs/docs/users/for-creators-devs-and-ctos.md

 ### 3. Credit lines as your project matures

-Once you have stable fees:
+Once you have stable earnings:

 - you can apply for a **credit line** instead of only one-off deals.